-Figure 266.
-Existing and Alternative Sections of the Narrows Channel Rehabilitation.
+Figure 277.
+Existing and Alternative Proposed Sections of the Narrows Channel Rehabilitation.
 Rehabbing the Narrows lowers the roughness coefficient while also improving habitat and biodiversity in the channel, which includes, but is not limited to, a wide array of bird, mammal, and insect species.
+The top section shows current existing conditions while the bottom section shows the channel after the proposed rehabbing.